Welcome to my blog on social justice lawyering, human rights, gender-based violence, and access to justice.

-I am recent graduate from law school, passionate and optimistic about the potential of law as a transformative tool for social change.
-I am a strong believer in the impact of holistic, competent legal services for the poor, and my interests lie in the intersection of rule of law, community-based legal service models, post-conflict development, and gender-based violence.
+I am a lawyer in New York, where I provide legal representation and advice to survivors of domestic violence, primarily in family court.
+Previously, I have worked internationally on issues of access to justice, women’s rights, and the legal empowerment of marginalized communities.
+I am passionate and optimistic about the potential of law as a transformative tool for social change.
+I am a strong believer in the impact of holistic, competent legal services for the poor, and my interests lie in exploring ways to make justice systems more responsive and accessible to survivors of gender-based violence.

 I love to chat with anyone with similar interests.
 To get in touch, email me at akhila [dot] kolisetty [at] gmail [dot] com!

 Any opinions expressed on this blog are solely my own, and do not represent the views of my employer(s) or any other organizations I might be affiliated with.

 In addition, I link to books and other products using Amazon Affiliates, which means I may get a percentage of any sales.